Selective OXER1 Antagonist

 Our Selective OXER1 Antagonist Program

-The OXER1 antagonist program is based on the research of Dr. William Powell, Professor Emeritus in the Department of Medicine at McGill University, working in collaboration with Dr. Joshua Rokach of the Florida Institute of Technology.
-Dr. Powell serves as an advisor to Liminal BioSciences on the OXER1 antagonist program.
+The OXER1 antagonist program is based on the research of Dr. William Powell, Professor Emeritus in the Department of Medicine at McGill University, working in collaboration with Dr. Joshua Rokach of the Florida Institute of Technology which was in-licensed by the Company.
+Indole-based antagonists developed by Dr. Powell and Dr. Rokach, such as the lead molecule S-048, showed good in vitro potency, but drug-like properties were not optimal.